devmithsubashana/Networking-project/README.md

 # Networking-project
-Network Design and Implementation Project for International Institute of Computer Technology Management (IICTM) University This is a Network Design and Implementation for a university.
+Network Design and Implementation Project for International Institute of Computer Technology Management (IICTM) University.

+This is a Network Design and Implementation for a university.
 This project has a basic idea about the network components and configurations of Cisco routers and switches. this is my first project as well as the final project of my Diploma in Network Engineering.